perfect-operations/sentrypy/README.md

 AttributeError: 'NoneType' object has no attribute 'startswith'
 ```
 ## Bonus
-This project is very early stage.
+This is an early stage project.
+Your ideas are welcome!

-Let me know what you think!